Research glossary

 Author Accepted Manuscript (AAM)

-AAM is the final version of a research paper that an author submits after peer review and acceptance by a journal, but before any typesetting or formatting by the publisher.
-It represents the author's version of the article after all revisions, but it does not include the publisher's typesetting, copyediting, or final layout.
+The AAM is the final version of a paper after peer review and acceptance by a journal, but before the publisher formats it.
+It includes all the agreed changes but does not have the journal’s layout, branding, or final copy-editing.

 B